 Understand the process of practice analysis

-As the developer of the National Physical Therapy Exam (NPTE®), FSBPT has a responsibility to ensure the validity of the results.
-To provide safe and effective physical therapy services, we must ensure that:
+As the developer of the National Physical Therapy Examination (NPTE®), FSBPT has a responsibility to ensure the validity of the results.
+For the NPTE to be a valid indicator of the ability to provide safe and effective physical therapy services, FSBPT must ensure that:

 Questions on each examination measure important knowledge and skills required for safe practice.